heroku-examples/heroku-applink-pattern-api-access-nodejs/README.md

 ### Bulk API Demo

 This sample includes a demonstration of using the Salesforce Bulk API using connections formed with the Heroku Integration add-on.
 To see this in action obtain an org that is empty or that you are using for testing purposes only.
-Repeat the `salesforce:connect` command above using the connection name `empty-org` and then update the `CONNECTION_NAMES` environment variable within `.env` with a comma delimiated list of connection names (example shown above).
+Repeat the `salesforce:authorizations` command above using the connection name `empty-org` and then update the `CONNECTION_NAMES` environment variable within `.env` with a comma delimiated list of connection names (example shown above).

 When you visit the `/bulk-demo` endpoint, the application will check for existing bulk-loaded records.
 If none are found, it will start an asynchronous bulk load process.
 You will see output in the console similar to this: